Kandy-IO/kandy-distant-vdi/mac/README.md

 - trace

 ### 5.3 KandyLib Configuration
-KandyLib-specific configuration can be set and modified in a config ini file which is expected to be found here:
+KandyLib-specific configuration can be set and modified in your `config ini` file which is expected to be found in the path provided as `ExecutablePath` in your Citrix configuration file (`Modules`):
-- ~/Library/Application Support/Kandy/config.ini

 The `RibbonRTC` section allows configuration flags that affect the browser container to be set.

 - CachePath: location where to store the application cache, defaults to: ~/Library/Application Support/Kandy/cache.
 - CommandSwitch: Optional Command Switch arguments to be used with the browser container.
 Multiple command switches can be separated by a comma.
 - DebugPort: Debug port to be used for development.
 If no port is provided the debug port is disabled.
+- ExecutablePath: The absolute path to your execution path and configuration file

 ### 5.4 Sample (config.ini)
 ```
 [RibbonRTC]
-CachePath=c:\tmp\cache
+CachePath=~/Library/Application Support/Kandy/cache
 CommandSwitch=ignore-certificate-errors,disable-extensions,disable-gpu
 DebugPort=9222
+ExecutablePath=/your/path
 ```

 ## 6. Before Running